 Czechia vs Mexico Preview: Predicted Lineups, Team News & Tactical Analysis | 2026 World Cup Group A

 The Group A finale finds the two teams in very different places.
-Mexico have six points, needing only a draw to lock the seed, while Czechia are bottom on one point and must win to keep even a slim hope of advancing as a best third-placed team.
-Mexico's projected XI is close to full strength, so Czechia will have to earn anything they get at Estadio Azteca in Mexico City.
+Mexico have six points and already won the group, while Czechia are bottom on one point and must win to keep even a slim hope of advancing as a best third-placed team.
+Mexico's projected XI is close to full strength, but nothing is guaranteed since they should probably rotate heavily.
+Either way, Czechia will have to earn anything they get at Estadio Azteca in Mexico City.

 This preview covers predicted lineups, injury news, head-to-head history, the tactical matchup and a score prediction for Wednesday's Group A clash in Mexico City.